-Along with Tom Yum Soup, Thai fish cakes always remind me of my honeymoon - which was nearly 9 years ago now - eek!
+Along with Tom Yum Soup, Thai fish cakes always remind me of our honeymoon in Thailand.
 When we returned home we got really into cooking Thai food, sometimes with success, often not.
 Thai fish cakes are meant to be fried, and I always ended up burning them.

 The first time I successfully recreated Thai fish cakes is when I baked them in the oven, which also makes them more healthy - hooray!
 Baking them is much easier than frying.
 Bags of frozen fish are inexpensive and ideal for these Thai fish cakes.

 A tube of Gourmet Garden Thai Seasoning is ideal for flavouring Thai fish cakes and cuts the prep down considerably.
 If you can't get hold of any, blend up the following: 1-2 red chillies, handful fresh coriander, 2 spring onions, 4 cloves garlic, thumb sized piece of ginger and a stalk lemongrass.

 I've also included a recipe for sweet chilli and ginger sauce - it's so easy to make and the obligatory accompaniment to Thai fish cakes.
 Give everyone their own bowl to allow for double dipping.
 They make a great 'picky food' or a main meal with noodles.